 - of view and displacement of forest requires a compulsorily afforestation for the displaced forest land in the proximity of the forest.
 Continuum informed that they will provide mitigation measures in terms of afforestation.
-The use of forested land, even if not categorised as high value "tropical evergreen forest", may lead to deforestation, will affect the local habitat and should be minimized. - ✓ The issuer plans to build both co-located wind and solar photovoltaic (PV) projects as well as projects only including solar PV. - ✓ Further wind projects are under construction at two new locations and one existing location and will add an additional 428.0 MW. - ✓ Installed capacity for new projects is expected to be in the range of 25 MW to 150 MW per site for solar projects and 75 MW to 300 MW for wind projects. - ✓ Wind and solar PV projects can have adverse local environmental impacts and impacts on local communities.
+The use of forested land, even if not categorised as high value "tropical evergreen forest", may lead to deforestation, will affect the local habitat and should be minimized. - ✓ The issuer plans to build both co-located wind and solar photovoltaic (PV) projects as well as projects only including solar PV. - ✓ Installed capacity for new projects is expected to be in the range of 25 MWp to 150 MWp per site for solar projects and 75 MW to 300 MW for wind projects. - ✓ Wind and solar PV projects can have adverse local environmental impacts and impacts on local communities.
 The issuer is conducting ESIAs for all their projects.
-According to the issuer, there is no requirement to conduct EIAs for solar PV and wind-projects in Indian national law. - ✓ Contractors are required to adhere to the environment policy of Continuum.
-Environmental requirements to subcontractors and life cycle impacts of the projects are currently not considered. - Continuum is predominately looking at batteries as storage solutions, however other economically viable solutions are being explored and environmental studies being conducted. - ✓ Energy storage projects can involve the use of lithium-ion batteries.
+According to the issuer, there is no requirement to conduct ESIAs for solar PV and wind-projects in Indian national law. - ✓ Contractors are required to adhere to the environment policy of Continuum.
+Environmental requirements to subcontractors and life cycle impacts of the projects are currently not considered. - ✓ Continuum is predominately looking at batteries as storage solutions, however other economically viable solutions are being explored and environmental studies being conducted. - ✓ Energy storage projects can involve the use of lithium-ion batteries.
 Mining of lithium and other ingredients used in batteries (e.g., cobalt and nickel) can have severe environmental impacts due to the high toxicity and water-intense processes that are undergone in the industry.